isomerpages/pmo-nptd/media-centre/press-releases/_posts/2026-08-23-post-Marriage & Parenthood Measures at National Day Rally 2026.md

 </p>
 <p>&nbsp;5.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Today,
-full preschool subsidies are only available to families where the main subsidy applicant is working<a href="#_ftn1" rel="noopener noreferrer nofollow" target="_blank">[6]</a>.
+full preschool subsidies are only available to families where the main subsidy applicant is working<sup>[6]</sup>.
 To ensure that all families can benefit from affordable preschool regardless of their employment circumstances, the Government will eventually extend full childcare and infant care subsidies to families with SC children regardless of the applicant’s working status.
 More details will be announced in early 2027.</p>
 <p><strong>&nbsp;Continued Expansion of Government-Supported Preschool</strong>
 </p>
 <p>&nbsp;6.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The